UTexas

 Topic 6: Academic Assessment and Intervention.
 Explore the application of theory and research along with psychometric knowledge to the assessment of academic skills, with the intent of using this and other (e.g., cognitive) data to recommend evidence-based interventions for children and youth in academic settings.
 Address the use of data to monitor response to academic services and interventions.
 Educational Psychology 383C, 483C (Topic 6) and 189H, 289H, 389H, 489H (Topic 2) may not both be counted.
 Offered on the letter-grade basis only.
 Additional prerequisite: Educational Psychology 383C (Topic 4) or 483C (Topic 4)

 Topic 8: Social and Emotional Assessment with Children and Adolescents.
 Focus on developing knowledge and skills in evidence-based social/emotional assessment, including conducting and interpreting evidence-based assessments of children's social, emotional, and behavioral functioning, and the diagnosis of mental health disorders in youth.
 Educational Psychology 383C (Topic 8) and 189H, 289H, 389H, 489H (Topic 21) may not both be counted.
 Offered on the letter-grade basis only.
-Additional prerequisite: Educational Psychology 383C (Topic 28) (or 397 (Topic 2: Child Psychopathology)) or the equivalent; students in areas other than school psychology must also have consent of instructor.
+Additional prerequisite: Educational Psychology 383C (Topic 30) or the equivalent.

 Topic 12: Assessment in Counseling.
 Introduction to the fundamentals of objective assessment, with emphasis on cultural and ethical considerations.
 Review of assessment techniques includes diagnostic interviewing, intelligence testing, achievement testing, objective personality testing, interpretation of assessment data, writing integrated reports, providing feedback, and making appropriate referrals.
 First course of a two-part sequence in psychological assessment; the second course in the sequence is Educational Psychology 383C (Topic 14).
 Educational Psychology 381 (Topic 6), 481 (Topic 6) and 383C (Topic 12) may not both be counted.
 Offered on the letter-grade basis only.